angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 ```

 First we have to load jQuery, then the plugins.
+Next to the `scripts` property we see the `styles` property.
+It allows us to add global stylesheets.
+Angular CLI supports CSS imports and all major CSS preprocessors.

-To satisfy the type checking we crate an interface with the name `JQuery` in your local typings declaration file `typings.d.ts` and introduce the plugin function.
+To satisfy the type checking we create an interface with the name `JQuery` in your local typings declaration file `typings.d.ts` and introduce the plugin function.

 ```ts
 interface JQuery {